platformsh/platformsh-docs/src/configuration/app/source-operations.md

 * Sequentially (_the sequence is in lexicographic order of the path of the `.platform.app.yaml` file_), for each application that has defined this operation, the operation command is launched in the container image of the application, with the same type of environment you will find in a build, with the addition of all the runtime environment variables of the current environment, optionally overridden by the variables specified in the operation payload.
 * At the end of the process, if any commit was created, the environment branch is updated to this commit, and the normal build process of the environment is triggered.

-Note that this operation runs in an isolated environment, it is not part of the runtime cluster of the environment, and doesn't require the environment to be running.
+Note that this operation runs in an isolated container: it is not part of the runtime cluster of the environment, and doesn't require the environment to be running.

 ## Automated Source Operations using cron